simplito/elliptic-php/README.md

 This software is licensed under the MIT License.

-Projects which use Fast ECC PHP library: [PrivMX WebMail](https://privmx.com), ...
+Projects which use Fast ECC PHP library: [PrivMX](https://privmx.dev).

 ## Benchmarks